siddhartha-gadgil/DeptWeb/_seminars/2022/2022-04-20-alexander-belton.md

 website: http://math.iisc.ac.in/~aprg/index.php?id=seminar21-22
 ---

-Hirschman-Widder densities may be viewed as the probability density functions of positive linear combinations of independent and identically distributed exponential random variables.
+Hirschman--Widder densities may be viewed as the probability density functions of positive linear combinations of independent and identically distributed exponential random variables.
 They also arise naturally in the study of Pólya frequency functions, that is, integrable functions which give rise to totally positive Toeplitz kernels.